awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

-# Remote Reindex in Amazon Elasticsearch Service<a name="remote-reindex"></a>
+# Migrating Amazon Elasticsearch Service indices using remote reindex<a name="remote-reindex"></a>

-Remote reindex lets you copy indices from a remote cluster to a local one\.
+Remote reindex lets you copy indices from a remote Amazon Elasticsearch Service \(Amazon ES\) cluster to a local one\.
 You can migrate indices from any Amazon ES domains or self\-managed Elasticsearch clusters\.

 Remote reindexing requires Elasticsearch 6\.7 or later on the local domain\.
 The remote domain must be lower or the same major version as the local domain\.
 Within the same major version, the remote domain can be any minor version\.
 For example, remote reindexing from 7\.10\.x to 7\.9 is supported, but 7\.x to 6\.x isn't supported\.